uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T2/Dipper Hills.md

 ---
 aliases:
-  - prima nova
+  - Gravity Hills
 tags:
-  - T2/Rank3
-  - Exertion
-  - Professor
+  - T2
-  - WEOU
+  - Manifestation
-Rank:
+Rank: 4
 ---
-**Orderset: Prima Nova  | Type: Exertion**
+**Orderset: Gravity Hills | Type: Manifestation
-**Innate Chaos:  100 000**
+Innate Chaos:

 # Notes
 ## Read this first!!!
 ___
 The Parentheses behind the function name stands for when the function is achieved.

 Base-As soon as the soul matures

-Alpha requires a bit of training
+Alpha is never achieved by most people and requires a bit of training

-Beta is never achieved by most people and requires lots of hard training Epsilon is rare af and requires about 40 years of training to get Gamma functions you aint seeing if you arent in the top 50 at least.
+Beta requires lots of hard training

+Epsilon is rare af and requires about 40 years of training to get

+Gamma functions you aint seeing if you aren't in the top 50 at least.
 200 years at least.
+Also pretty rare to actually appear in fully manifested Ordersets.

 ___
-### Hashtags (Ignore)
-#Exertion
-#T2
-Rank 3

 ## Plot
 ### Personality
 ___